 I had the privilege of learning Torah from several grandsons of Rav Yaakov Kamenetsky.

-One of them told me that his grandfather was convinced that Chazal would have decreed against cars.
+One of them told me that his grandfather was convinced that Chazal (our Sages from the time of the Mishnah and Gemara) would have decreed against cars.

 It’s not hard to make a compelling case that driving is too dangerous and should not be permitted.